 What does bothy mean?

-The word bothy comes from the Gaelic “bothan” and means “hut”.
-A bothy was originally used to describe basic accommodation provided for bachelor estate workers.
+The word bothy comes from the Gaelic “bothan” and means hut or cabin.
+Many bothies were originally used as basic accommodation for estate workers.

 What does today’s bothy look like?

 A bothy is usually a simplistic building with walls and a roof but little else.
-Inside you might find a fireplace, sleeping platforms and occasionally a sink and toilet (compost).
+Inside you might find a fireplace, sleeping platforms and occasionally a sink and composting toilet.
 Many bothies in the UK are looked after by the Mountain Bothies Association (MBA) with the aim of maintaining them to a basic but watertight and useable shelter.

 What is bothying?